 For those identified as "at risk", a common path forward after screening is a comprehensive diagnostic evaluation.
 In the case of dyslexia, formal and informal assessments using this deeper process may assess symptoms such as phonics/letter knowledge, causes/correlates such as processing deficits, and risk factors such as family history.
-For more information and specific products that may fit each context, see Pearson's dyslexia toolkit at www.PearsonClinical.com/dyslexia.
-These diagnostic assessments, plus screening and academic data, should be used collectively to make instructional, diagnostic, or intervention decisions.
+For more information and specific assessment tools that evaluate these symptoms and others, see Pearson's dyslexia toolkit at www.PearsonClinical.com/dyslexia.
+These diagnostic assessment results, plus screening and academic data, should be used collectively to make instructional, diagnostic, or intervention decisions.